pearsonkyle/Nbody-AI/simulations/README.md

 ```

 ## Training and Validation
-Uncertainties in the FC network after 100 training epochs before additional omega training samples
+Uncertainties in the FC network after 250 training epochs
 ![](FC_hist.png)

-Uncertainties in each portion of the parameter space. x-axis earth mass, y-axis period ratio (P2/P1)
+Uncertainties in each portion of the parameter space,x-axis: earth mass, y-axis: period ratio (P2/P1)

 ![](FC_errors.png)